ExpressLRS/Docs/docs/software/gemini.md

 As above, with the Receiver antennas only getting sync from one TX.
 We recommend setting the TX to non-Gemini Modes.

-## How does a Gemini Rx behave when paired with a non-Gemini TX?
+## How does a Gemini RX behave when paired with a non-Gemini TX?

 The Receiver will still listen on both Antennas, but only get sync on one.
-Both Rx will send out Telemetry, but only one of them will be used.
+Both RX will send out Telemetry, but only one of them will be used.